Position

 Q: When can I expect flowers?

-A: ‘Judy’ blooms from late summer through autumn, usually July to September.
+A: ‘Judy’ blooms from late summer through autumn, usually from July to September.
 The flowering period often extends longer in warm, sheltered locations with good sun exposure.

 Q: What growing conditions does ‘Judy’ need?